statsmodels/statsmodels/docs/source/glm.rst

 Link Functions
 ^^^^^^^^^^^^^^

+Note: The lower case link classes have been deprecated and will be removed in future.
+Link classes now follow the Python class name convention.

 The link functions currently implemented are the following.
 Not all link functions are available for each distribution family.
 The list of available link functions can be obtained by